TealJason/trepogeno/README.md

 5. cd. ../nextstrain

-## genotreponeme
+## Genotreponema
-this is the main script, call it with genotreponema.py and provide the relevent arguments
+This is the main script, call it with python -m nextstrain.genotreponema and provide the relevent arguments

 ## create_probes
-The scripts to impoar and make the correct calls to create mykrobe to create the k-mer probes
+The scripts to imports and make the correct calls to mykrobe to create the k-mer probes

 ## lineage_calling
 The scripts to import and make the correct calls to mykrobe for lineage_calling